 Ambassador Thomas A. Shannon, former Under Secretary of State for Political Affairs, presented a lecture on current global developments.

 February 13: Ambassadors Advisory Board Meeting

-The Chairman of the Council’s Ambassadors Advisory Board His Excellency Ashok Kumar Mirpuri, Ambassador of Singapore to the United States, hosted a Luncheon Meeting at the Embassy of Singapore.
-Members of the Ambassadors Advisory Board came together with members of the Council’s Board of Directors to review programs and discuss plans for 2017.
+The Chair of the Council’s Ambassadors Advisory Board His Excellency Ashok Kumar Mirpuri, Ambassador of Singapore to the United States, hosted a Luncheon Meeting at the Embassy of Singapore.
+Members of the Ambassadors Advisory Board came together with members of the Council’s Board of Directors to review programs and discuss plans for 2019.

-As President Trump approached the half-year mark in his term of office, two of Washington’s leading political strategists and analysts, Bruce P. Mehlman and David Castagnetti, presented a discussion of the new Administration’s agenda, appointments and future challenges.
+Two of Washington’s leading political strategists and analysts, Bruce P. Mehlman and David Castagnetti, made a presentation on the political and policy environment in Washington.

-July 27: The Washington Nationals vs. The Milwaukee Brewers
+June 5: The Washington Nationals vs. The Chicago White Sox